-On October 25, 2018, Signature on the St. Lawrence (SSL), the private partner responsible for the project, announced that the new Champlain Bridge would not be in service on December 21, 2018.
-The government is conducting an in-depth analysis of the contractual consequences related to the delay in the opening of the new Champlain Bridge.
-Details will be provided as soon as possible.
-The contract sets out penalties in the event of a delay however confidential commercial discussions between the government and SSL are ongoing.
+On October 25, 2018, Signature on the St. Lawrence (SSL), the Private Partner responsible for the project, announced that the Samuel De Champlain Bridge would not be in service on December 21, 2018 but would open no later than June 2019.
+The Government of Canada and SSL are currently undertaking confidential commercial discussions related to the delay in the opening of the bridge and its impact on the Project Agreement which sets out penalties in the event of a delay.

-The Government of Canada is releasing the version of the New Bridge for the St. Lawrence Corridor Project Agreement (commonly known as the new Champlain Bridge) that came into effect on June 19, 2015.
-Changes to the Project Agreement are expected to be made to reflect the Government's decision to move forward on a toll-free new Champlain Bridge and will be released once finalized with possible redactions.
+The Government of Canada is releasing the version of the New Bridge for the St. Lawrence Corridor Project Agreement (commonly known as the Samuel De Champlain Bridge) that came into effect on June 19, 2015.
+Changes to the Project Agreement are expected to be made to reflect the Government's decision to move forward on a toll-free Samuel De Champlain Bridge and will be released once finalized with possible redactions.